Brides of Karadok Series

 HER BRIDEGROOM BOUGHT AND PAID FOR - Brides of Karadok Book 4

-Aimee Ankatel, oldest daughter to the richest merchant in all Karadok only has eyes for the heavily scarred Lord Kentigern.
+Aimee Ankatel, youngest daughter to the richest merchant in all Karadok only has eyes for the heavily scarred Lord Kentigern.
 A ferocious competitor, her heart beats louder when she watches him compete in the field.
 Not one of the handsome knights of Karadok draws her admiration like he does.

 When her father lends funds to the Crown and promises her a glittering match with a nobleman, she daydreams of making the ill-fated knight fall in love with her.
 After all, if Aimee’s Father buys back Kentigern’s lands and castle for a dowry, surely that would make her an acceptable bride to him?